The way we used to deliver data and analytics work was to do what we call the “big guess up front” (BGUF).

 Unfortunately, the new source system had some large text columns that needed to be extensively parsed to meet the business requirements, the previous source system on which the estimates were based did not.
 The development team was not involved in the estimates, and the budget was locked in based on the initial plan.

-The team was setup to fail and fail they did
+The team was setup to fail and fail they did.

-It’s not the People it’s the Technique
+It’s not the People it’s the way we work

 The problem is not that the Change Manager is incapable of doing their role, or Project Managers are not trying to scope properly, or the delivery teams don’t want to be accountable for success.
 The problem is they are doing big guesses upfront and this causes some issues: